Chemical hazard: Symbols of chemical hazards

 These pictographs are also subdivided into class and categories for each classification.
 The assignments for each chemical depends on their type and their severity.
+The standard set of 9 hazard pictograms was published and distributed as a regulatory requirement through the efforts of the United Nations via the Globally Harmonized System of Classification and Labelling of Chemicals.

-Controlling chemical Exposure
+Controlling chemical exposure

-Elimination and Substitution
+Elimination and substitution

 Chemical exposure is estimated to have caused approximately 190,000 illnesses and 50,000 deaths of workers annually.
-There exists an unknown link between chemical exposure and subsequent illness and/or death.
-Therefore, the majority of these illnesses and deaths are thought to be caused by a lack of knowledge and/or awareness concerning the dangers of chemicals.
-The best method of controlling chemical exposure within the workplace is through the elimination or the substitution of all chemicals that are thought or known to cause illness and/or death.
+There exists an unknown link between chemical exposure and subsequent illness or death.
+Therefore, the majority of these illnesses and deaths are thought to be caused by a lack of knowledge or awareness concerning the dangers of chemicals.
+The best method of controlling chemical exposure within the workplace is through the elimination or the substitution of all chemicals that are thought or known to cause illness or death.

-Engineering Controls
+Engineering controls

-Although the elimination and the substitution of the harmful chemicals is the best known method for controlling chemical exposure, there are other methods that can be implemented to diminish exposure.
+Although elimination and substitution of harmful chemicals is the best known method for controlling chemical exposure, there are other methods that can be implemented to diminish exposure.
 The implementation of engineering controls is an example of another method for controlling chemical exposures.
-When engineer controls are implemented, there is a physical change made to the work environment that will eliminate or reduce the risk to chemical exposure.
-An example of engineer controls is the enclosure or isolation of the process that creates the chemical hazard.
+When engineering controls are implemented, there is a physical change made to the work environment that will eliminate or reduce the risk to chemical exposure.
+An example of engineering controls is the enclosure or isolation of the process that creates the chemical hazard.

-Administrative and Work Practices Controls
+Administrative controls and safe work practices

-If the process that creates the chemical hazard cannot be enclosed or isolated, the next best method is the implementation of administrative and work practices controls.
-This is the establishment of administrate and work practices that will reduce the amount of time and how often the workers will be exposed to the chemical hazard.
+If the process that creates the chemical hazard cannot be enclosed or isolated, the next best method is the implementation of administrative controls and work practices controls.
+This is the establishment of administrative and work practices that will reduce the amount of time and how often the workers will be exposed to the chemical hazard.
 An example of administrative and work practices controls is the establishment of work schedules in which workers have rotating job assignments.
 This will ensure that all workers have limited exposure to chemical hazards.

-Personal Protective Equipment (PPE)
+Personal protective equipment

 Employers should provide personal protective equipment (PPE) to protect their workers from chemicals used within the workplace.
-The use of PPE prevents workers from being exposed to chemicals through the routes of exposure—inhalation, absorption through skin and/or eyes, ingestion, and injection.
+The use of PPE prevents workers from being exposed to chemicals through the routes of exposure—inhalation, absorption through skin or eyes, ingestion, and injection.
 One example of how PPE usage can prevent chemical exposure concerns respirators.
 If workers wear respirators, they will prevent the exposure of chemicals through inhalation.

 First aid

 In case of an emergency, it is recommended to understand first aid procedures in order to minimize any damage.
 Different types of chemicals can cause a variety of damage.
 Most sources agree that it is best to rinse any contacted skin or eye with water immediately.
 Currently, there is insufficient evidence of how long the rinsing should be done, as the degree of impacts will vary for substances such as corrosive chemicals.
-However, the recommended flush time is as follows: